roger-luiz/roger-luiz/README.md

 - :moneybag: To learn to invest and undertake.
 - :briefcase: To open my own company.
-- :mortar_board: Helping people through programming.
+- :mortar_board: To help people through programming.
 - :smiley: Contribute to the community.

 > Ideas don’t come out fully formed.
 They only become clear as you work on them.
 You just have to get started.